SUSE-Enceladus/mash/CONTRIBUTING.md

 - All patches must be signed.
 [Signing Commits](#signing-commits)
 - All contributed code must conform to flake8.
 [Code Style](#code-style)
 - All new code contributions must be accompanied by a test.
-    - Tests must pass and coverage remain above 100%.
+    - Tests must pass and coverage remain at 100%.
 [Unit & Integration Tests](#unit-&-integration-tests)
 - Follow Semantic Versioning.
 [Versions & Releases](#versions-&-releases)